fx-biocoder/design-patterns/10 - Facade/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-The Facade pattern can be effectively combined with several other design patterns:
+The Facade pattern can be combined with several other design patterns:

 - Abstract Factory: Can be used to create facades for different subsystem families
 - Singleton: A facade is often implemented as a singleton since only one facade instance is typically needed